danielstebbings/STRATHcube-Downlink-2425/Admin/Final Report/Typst Source/system_architecture.typ

 #import "@preview/subpar:0.2.1"
 #set heading(offset: 1)

-= Systems Engineering
+= Systems Engineering <system-engineering-section>
 // TODO: Development of requirements
 // TODO: Review of existing requirements
 //

 In order to work effectively in a large project structure, a review of system requirements was conducted with close collaboration with system engineers on the team.

 This contributed to a complete overhaul of all #acr("TT&C") requirements to be more relevant to actual operations, for submission as part of the ESA Baseline Design Review.
 The relevant requirements are shown in @TTC-Reqs.
-Many numbers here are #acr("TBC") as the mission parameters are being fully analysed.
+The figures marked #acr("TBC") are indicative only, pending full analysis of the mission parameters.
+PPL refers to the Primary Payload, the #acr("PBR").
+TM refers to telemetry data, including data about the spacecraft state, such as battery charge levels.
+GS refers to the Ground Station, (network) used to indicate that there may be several.

 #figure(
   table(